Benjamin Bellot: Brøndby

-BSG Chemie Leipzig
+Chemie Leipzig

-On 6 July 2019, Bellot signed with Regionalliga Nordost club BSG Chemie Leipzig on a one-year deal.
+On 6 July 2019, Bellot signed with Regionalliga Nordost club BSG Chemie Leipzig on a one-year deal, returning to his home city of Leipzig.
 He made his debut on 27 July in a 0–0 draw against FSV Wacker 90 Nordhausen.
+He went on to become the club's first-choice goalkeeper, twice extending his contract, in January 2022 and again in February 2024.